The best way to discover the beauty of Oman is to get in a car and drive!

 Oman Tourist highlights; Nizwa & the Mountains

 This is all about discovering Oman’s ancient past.
 Kids can really get their little explorer on here!
 There are over 500 Forts apparently in Oman so you might want to pick your forts carefully or you’ll get a little fort fatigued, but they have done an excellent job at restoring some of these buildings.
-Here’s our selction of just a few you might like to try;
+Here’s our selection of just a few you might like to try;

 Nizwa Fort & Souq

 The bustling center of the old town is a must-have experience.
 Much work has gone into restoring these buildings and to this day they continue to be an important meeting place for locals.
+The Nizwa Friday Market is a truly unique experience.

 Nizwa Fort Opening Times: Daily 9am to 4pm, Friday’s 8am-11am (after this time it gets hard to find anything open other than the modern new shopping malls).